 Scientific Network Journal "Agrarian History" publishes scientific articles in which the historical patterns of development and functioning of the natural environment and human life in it are considered.
 Particular attention is paid to the prospects for the development of agriculture both in Russia and in various regions of the world.
 The agrarian development of Russia was very different from the development of agriculture in Western Europe.
 The evolution of the Russian countryside was perhaps the most striking example of the role that agriculture plays in countries that have embarked on the path of innovative development.

 The journal also welcomes articles related to the consequences of soil pollution and measures for their reclamation.
-An important aspect of the editorial policy of the journal is the publication of articles on the discovery of new sources of drinking water.

 Thus, among the research priorities of the editors of the journal are the theoretical and methodological aspects of agrarian development, as well as the totality of social, economic, natural, demographic, sociocultural and socio-political processes that determine the trends in the historical development of individual regions and countries.

 The Journal is registered in the National Center of ISSN of the Russian Federation, it is assigned the International Standard Number of Electronic Network Edition, № 2713-2447 from 19 August 2020.
 Certificate of Registration e-ISSN 2713-2447